oracle-livelabs/pts/ai-vector-search-fundamentals/3-exhaustive_search/exhaustive_search.md

 In this task we will put our work to use and run some exhaustive similarity searches on the DESCRIPTION vector embeddings that we just created in the PARKS table.

-1. Our first query will look for parks that are associated with the Civil War:
+1. Our first query will look for parks that are associated with the American Civil War (1861-1865):

     ```
     <copy>